-Dry ingredients - Combine flour, baking powder, baking soda, and salt - set aside.Tip - sifting the flour will give a light and airy cake
+Dry ingredients - Combine flour, baking powder, baking soda, and salt.
+And set aside.Pro tip - Sifting the flour will give a light and airy cake.

-In the bowl of a stand mixer with the whisk attachment - whip eggs for a minute.
-Then gradually add the sugar until light and fluffy.Tip - Adding the sugar gradually will prevent the eggs from breaking down which gives a light and fluffy mixture.
+In the large mixing bowl of a stand mixer with the whisk attachment, whip eggs for a minute.
+Then gradually add the sugar until light and fluffy.Pro tip - Adding the sugar gradually will prevent the eggs from breaking down, which gives a light and fluffy mixture.

-Next, gradually add the oil followed by ⅓ of the strawberry filling.Tip - Add the oil gradually but not so slow or you will lose all the volume in the egg mixture.
+Next, gradually add the oil followed by ½ of the reduced strawberry puree.Pro tip - Add the oil gradually but not so slow or you will lose all the volume in the egg mixture.

-Finally, add the flour mixer - and combine well.Tip - you want to continue to use the whisk attachment to prevent lumps but do not overmix the batter.
+Finally, add the flour mixture and combine well.Pro tip - You want to continue to use the whisk attachment to prevent lumps but do not overmix the batter.

 Assemble and bake

-Bake in the oven for about 50 to 60 minutes or until a skewer inserted in the center comes clean.
+Bake in the oven for about 50 to 60 minutes or until a toothpick inserted in the center comes clean.
 Cool on a wire rack for at least 10 minutes before inverting.